The Black Death in England 1348-1350

 The effect was at its worst in cities, where overcrowding and primitive sanitation aided its spread.
 On November 1 the plague reached London, and up to 30,000 of the city's population of 70,000 inhabitants succumbed.

 Over the next two years, the disease killed between 30-40% of the entire population.
-Given that the pre-plague population of England was in the range of 5-6 million people, fatalities may have reached as high as 2 million dead.
+Given that the pre-plague population of England was in the range of 5-6 million people, fatalities may have reached as high as 2,000,000 dead.

 One of the worst aspects of the disease to the medieval Christian mind is that people died without last rites and without having a chance to confess their sins.
 Pope Clement VI was forced to grant remission of sins to all who died of the plague because so many perished without the benefit of clergy.
 People were allowed to confess their sins to one another, or "even to a woman".

 The death rate was exceptionally high in isolated populations like prisons and monasteries.
 It has been estimated that up to two-thirds of the clergy of England died within a single year.

 Peasants fled their fields.
-Livestock were left to fend for themselves, and crops left to rot.
+Cattle were left to fend for themselves, and crops left to rot.
 The monk Henry of Knighton declared, "Many villages and hamlets have now become quite desolate.
 No one is left in the houses, for the people are dead that once inhabited them."

 The Border Scots saw the pestilence in England as a punishment of God on their enemies.
 An army gathered near Stirling to strike while England lay defenceless.
 But before the Scots could march, the plague decimated their ranks.
 Pursued by English troops, the Scots fled north, spreading the plague deep into their homeland.

 In an effort to assuage the wrath of God, many people turned to public acts of penitence.
 Processions lasting as long as three days were authorized by the Pope to mollify God, but the only real effect of these public acts was to spread the disease further.